 This allows you to define the latitude/longitude and geo-fence of the kiosk device.
-The geo-fence setting is used by Mobile Check-in.
-The latitude/longitude settings will be used to support future applications.
+This is currently not used by the kiosk device type but will be used in the future to support applications such as cellphone based check-in.